petergregg/Content/Blog/Articles/Simulate Network Speeds using Fiddler.md

     ![Fiddler Enable Simulate Modem Speeds](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/FiddlerEnableSimulateModemSpeeds.png)

 # Simulate Network Speeds using Custom Settings
-This section details how to enable simulation of network speeds using Fiddlers default network speed settings.
+This section details how to customize simulation of network speeds.

 1. In the upper-left of the screen, select **Rules** > **Customize Rules**.
 2. On the **Fiddler ScriptEditor** screen, scroll down to `if (m_SimulateModel)`.

     ![Fiddler Enable Simulate Modem Speeds](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/FiddlerCustomiseSimulatedModemSpeeds.png)

 3. Update the `request-trickle-delay` value and `response-trickle-delay` value to the network speed you desire.
-The following values is what I got on my network and can be used as a guide:
+The following values is what I used to simulate the following network speeds and can be used as a guide.

 | Request Value | Response Value | Download (Mbps) | Upload (Mbps) |
 | --- | --- | --- | --- |